SFPC/BeginningCodersBootcamp/curriculum/2_random_control_flow_and_returns.md

 }
 ```

 Now we're generating random numbers between `mouseX` and `mouseY`.
 We can change the range by moving the mouse around the screen.
-We talked about what the range was at different (x, y) positions.
+We can discuss what the range would be at different (x, y) positions in the window.
 Next we're going to save a random value in a variable, and use it to draw something.

 ```cpp
 void ofApp::draw(){